- Research & Extension

 To have an idea of the research our faculty (and hence students) pursue, see the faculty page.
 Prospective students are welcome to contact individual faculty about the research they conduct.
 Specific program opportunities can be known only after the student’s admission application and our subsequent responses.

-Some student activities are organized through the Applied Economics Gradaute Program Student Club.
+Some student activities are organized through the Applied Economics Graduate Program Student Club.
 The club’s officers consist of an annually elected president and three representatives.
 Officers’ duties include hosting visiting prospective students, participating in new-student orientation, assisting with the annual Applied Economics Graduate Program fall picnic, organizing the annual Graduate Student Seminar Day, and helping to represent student views to the faculty and director.

 If you have other questions that were not addressed here, please contact us.